 A wiki is a collaborative tool that allows you to contribute and modify one or more pages of course-related materials.
-A wiki provides an area where users can collaborate on content.
-Users within a course can create and edit wiki pages that pertain to the course or a course group.
+A wiki provides an area where you can collaborate on content.
+Course members can create and edit wiki pages that pertain to the course or a course group.

 Instructors and students can offer comments, and your instructor can grade individual work.